 Cardio-Oncology is an emerging subspecialty that addresses the profound effects of malignancies and oncological treatments on the cardiovascular system that often lead to heart failure mortality.
 While cardiovascular damage can occur with numerous cancer therapies, anthracyclines like doxorubicin (DOX, Adriamycin), the frontline treatment for TNBC, are best known to cause dose-dependent, delayed, and progressive cardiomyopathy, often years after treatment.
 Therefore, the leading cause of death in breast cancer survivors is cardiovascular disease, caused by the same treatment that once saved their lives.
-Additionally, many patients cannot endure cancer treatments due to reduced cardiovascular health.NovoMedix has developed oral drugs that co-target key pathways with anti-cancer as well as cardioprotective properties.
-This first-in-class therapy would be ideal in combination with anthracycline chemotherapeutic for the treatment of TNBC.
-Preclinical data shows that these molecules have synergistic properties in killing cancer cells when used in combination with chemotherapic agents as well as protecting cardiomyocytes from damage.
-Potential clinical benefit is reducing the culmulative exposure of patients to chemotherapeutic agents to prevent cardiomyopathy and minimize other adverse events while directly protecting and decreasing sensitivity of cardiomyocytes to chemo-damage.
-This unique property derived from the co-targeting activity of NovoMedix's drug candidates should significantly improve the longevity and quality-of-life of breast cancer survivors.
+Additionally, many patients cannot endure many potential life saving cancer treatments due to reduced cardiovascular health.NovoMedix has developed oral drugs that co-target key pathways with anti-cancer as well as cardioprotective properties.
+Preclinical data shows that these molecules have synergistic properties in both primary and metastatic TNBC tumors when used in combination with chemotherapeutic and immune onocology agents while protecting cardiomyocytes and preserving cardiac function.
+This unique property derived from the co-targeting activity of NovoMedix's drug candidates should significantly improve the clinical outcome of patients as well as the longevity and quality-of-life of breast cancer survivors.